jdayssol/RockPaperScissors/README.md

 Player “A” chooses a random symbol in every round, while player “B” consistently chooses “Paper”.

 # Technical stack
-- Created with Maven
+- Created with Maven.
-- Using Junit for the test
+- Using Junit for the test.
-- Version control with Git on my GitHub account https://github.com/jdayssol/RockPaperScissors
+- Version control with Git on my GitHub account https://github.com/jdayssol/RockPaperScissors.

 # Explanation of the program
 - Motion is an enumeration which proposes 3 moves: rock/paper/scissors.
 It also provides a function to return the result of the game between two motions.